platformsh/platformsh-docs/docs/src/languages/php/tuning.md

         opcache.preload: 'preload.php'
 ```

-The `opcache.preload` value is a file path relative to the application root (where `.platform.app.yaml` is).
+The `opcache.preload` value is a file path relative to the [app root](../../create-apps/app-reference.md#root-directory).
 It may be any PHP script that calls `opcache_compile_file()`.

 The following example preloads all `.php` files in the `vendor` directory (and subdirectories):

 ```php {location="preload.php"}